 Welcome from the Mechanical Engineering Program Coordinator

-I hope you find our website informative and useful, and that you consider joining us in our quest to improve society through education, discovery, and innovation in mechanical engineering.
+Thank you for visiting our program.
+Please consider joining our quest to improve society through education, discovery, and innovation in mechanical engineering.

 Department of Neurological Surgery, UW Seattle.